REVIEW AND PHOTOS BY MARKO SYRJALA

-Heep played for the third time in Finland this year, but over the years the band has played more than 80 gigs in our country.
+Heep played for the third time in Finland this year, but the band has played more than 80 gigs in our country over the years.
 If I did count correctly, this gig was the number 84.
 I’m not 100% sure, but I think it’s more shows than any foreign band has played in Finland?
-However, indeed, right from the start of the show opener “Grazed by Heaven,” it was evident that the band is still on top form, and the material of LIVING THE DREAM is solid and their strongest in ages.
+However indeed, right from the start of the show opener “Grazed by Heaven,” it was evident that the band is still on top form, and the material of LIVING THE DREAM is solid and their strongest in ages.
 This song has all the classic Heep song elements, and it’s a crushing opener.
 And then things only get better when the band next headed into classic “Return to Fantasy.”
 A full crowd went like a trance because the band just killed on stage.
 The title track of LIVING THE DREAM was the third song, followed by the first actual surprise of the night.
 Unlike as expected, the band’s 80’s era wasn’t completely ignored this time.
 Heep surprised everyone and played “Too Scared to Run,” from their criminally underrated ABOMINOG album.
-The song was definitely one of the highlights, and to my surprise, it seemed that the majority of the crowd did recognize the song.
+The song was definitely one of the highlights, and to my surprise, it seemed that most of the crowd did recognize the song.

 Like said before, I think that LIVING THE DREAM is Uriah Heep’s strongest release in ages.
 It just crackles with energy, and the choice of new producer Jay Ruston (who has earlier worked with such names as The Donnas, Stone Sour, Anthrax, and even Steel Panther) seems to have succeeded to update the band sound to this century.
 I was more than happy that the setlist now included not one or two but six songs from the new album.
 That’s something that many bands don’t dare do nowadays if they never did.
 Already mentioned, “Crazed in Heaven” sounded fantastic, but also the title track, “Take Away My Soul,” and very “Purpleish” sounding “Knocking at my Door” rocked hard, and those songs didn’t lose an inch compared to the classics.